 Composting.
 Seems like a big topic.
 Gardening on a whole sometimes feels so overwhelming that it doesn’t seem worth it.
 Just buy all your food at the grocery store and don’t worry about it too much.
 Unfortunately, I am a glutton for punishment and I started a garden about a year ago with very limited success.
-One of the big reasons I think things aren’t working out very great is that my soil is pretty awful.
+One of the big reasons I think things aren’t working out very well is that my soil is pretty awful.
 It is incredibly dry, sandy and seems to lack nutrients.
 I think the product from composting may help with this issue.
 I could go and buy soil but I am also incredibly cheap and would like to try the excruciatingly hard way.
 I decided to take you along on my ‘Composting Journey’.
 Here is all the research I’ve done so far.

 Composting is simply the decomposing of organic matter.
 For this to happen successfully, you need brown stuff, green stuff, water and air.
 Each of these things need to be at certain amounts.
 To create the right conditions to break down everything in the pile.